 "Ah.
 I see now."
 Jiraiya pulled himself away from the window to face Tsunade who was now standing and facing the opposite window that overlooked Konoha Village.

 "The world is changing, Jiraiya," Tsunade spoke contemplatively, "and I have no doubt that those two will have a hand in it."

 Beneath the shade of the sakura tree Naruto and Sakura clung to each other, short breathed, and lips swollen, kissing almost desperately.
-It was strange being like this with one another, intimate, and hot for the need to continue to hold each other.
+It was strange for them both, being intimate, and passionately charged; needing to hold onto one another.
 It was strange but unbelievably natural.

 "Naruto?"
 Sakura said when they paused for breath.